Our Board of Directors

 Maria’s extensive knowledge and patient-focused leadership has been widely recognised and, in May 2021, she received the highest recognition from the Chief Nurse for England.

-Fleur Blakeman, Director of Transformation
+Fleur Blakeman, Director of Improvement

 Fleur joined GMMH from her previous role as Improvement Director working for NHS England.
 Fleur quHeadshot of Fleur Blakemanalified as a registered general nurse in 1991 and has worked in a number of different roles in the private and public sector.
 Fleur brings lots of relevant experience and transferable skills to GMMH including experience of commissioning and providing mental health, addiction and learning disability services, leading service transformation and managing change.